gatherworkshops/programming/_courses/tkinter2/entry.md

       ## Setting the Entry Size

-      Specify the width of the entry box as a number of characters.
+      You can specify the width as a number of characters.

       ```python
       entry = tkinter.Entry(window)